Calliduz/kore-be/FRONTEND_SYNC_PROMPT.md

-# Frontend Sync Prompt for Kore E-Commerce
+# Kore E-Commerce Backend Sync Prompt

-> **CRITICAL**: Use this document when implementing the frontend to ensure all API calls match the backend exactly.
-Route mismatches will cause failures.
+This document describes the backend API requirements to fully support the Kore E-Commerce frontend.

 ---